LEADERSHIP AND OPERATIONS TEAM

 Tiffany Hye, Coordinator: Family + Community Engagement

 Tiffany Bianca Hye is my name.
-I am a wife to Curtis Hye and the mother of two amazing boys, Zion 9, and Zephan 7 years old.
-I'm also an auntie to 4 nephews and 3 nieces.
+I am a wife to Curtis Hye and the mother of two amazing boys, Zion, and Zephan.
+I'm also an auntie who loves all of my nephews and nieces.

 My career started out as a Flight Attendant for American West Airlines.
 When the company downsized I then decided to move back home.
 I enrolled in Olympic College seeking a business degree.
 I became a stay at home mom with my first child and when he started Head Start I began to volunteer in my son's school.
 I helped out with programs such as Motherread/Fatherread.
 Three years later I obtained a job at Teletech as a customer service agent.
 When Teletech decided to relocate, I started to work for "WIC" (Women, Infant and Children).
 I worked as a clerk and then a certifier for six years.

 I am presently writing and completing my book called "Growing up Church'', which is my experience from childhood to adulthood.
 Growing up at Emmanuel Church in Bremerton had a large impact and has influenced my life goals.
 As I attended Emmanuel Church I held the position as a children's church teacher for ages 5-11 years old, Baby Dedication Coordinator and I helped coordinate and was a speaker for many of our community outreach events.
-I enjoy working in the community by reaching out to people.
+I enjoy working in the community by connecting with as many people as I can.

 Brittini Troyer, Coordinator: Office + Operations